Travel Hoarders: What to Do With All That “Stuff” You Bring Home From Your Travels

-If you’re a bit of a hoarder like me, you’ll relate: souvenirs from your travels aren’t just T-shirts and postcards but also bus tickets, pens from hotels, coasters from pubs, brochures from places you visited (and even some you didn’t) … the list goes on.
-I have trouble throwing all this away because it reminds me of many fun moments, but obviously I can’t keep everything.
+If you’re a bit of a hoarder like me, you’ll relate: souvenirs from your travels aren’t just T-shirts and postcards but also bus tickets, pens from hotels, pub coasters, brochures from places you visited (and even some you didn’t) … the list goes on.
+I have trouble throwing all this away because it reminds me of so many fun moments.
+But obviously I can’t keep everything.

 Well, I could if I didn’t have a husband who objected and a house which doesn’t have limitless storage, but I do, so I need a strategy.
 Over the years I’ve devised ways of dealing with the travel “stuff” I’d like to keep, and hope these suggestions help your travel hoarding problem too.